-Hey guys, I will start today with a little story.
-You see towards the end of any given month is an exciting time in the Man Versus Oils household as this is the time that the new oils delivery arrives.
-My wife hassles me to check my email constantly to see if delivery is imminent and once delivered, everything else is dropped so we can go collect them.
-We then excitedly sniff them all to see what they smell like – well she does – I, in true man fashion, offer the customary “Yeah, that’s ok” to them all.
+Hey guys, as many time before, this post started with a discussion and a question to my wife: “Is Thieves essential oil worth it?”, “It’s the best” she answered.
+But before giving you my answer, I will start with a little story.
+You see towards the end of any given month is an exciting time in the Man Versus Oils household.
+This is the time that the new oils delivery arrives.
+My wife hassles me to check my email constantly to see if delivery is imminent.
+Once delivered, everything else is dropped so we can go collect them.
+We then excitedly sniff them all to see what they smell like, well she does.
+I, in true man fashion, offer the customary “Yeah, that’s ok” to them all.
 All the while mulling over in my head what I am going to do with them, or planning the mansperiment I wanted to do now that I have the oil.

 “Is Thieves essential oil worth it?”

 “It’s the best” she answered.
 “Have you seen all the things it can do?”

 “Nope.
 I hate cloves, hate the smell.
 I don’t even sniff it from the bottle”

 “Well, I am ordering more Thieves stuff next month…”

 Well then, time to review the bajoingas out of it then I guess…

 As usual, let’s start with the basics.
 What are we actually looking at?
 Well, Thieves Essential Oil Blend is a Young Living mixture of Clove, Lemon, Cinnamon Bark, Eucalyptus Radiata, and Rosemary essential oils.
 It is commonly portrayed as an oil that can do anything and everything.
 It forms the base for a wide range of Young Living products, from cleaning solutions and detergents to toothpaste and almost everything in between (see below).